SchratSchreck/Security-Handbook/Burp Suite.md

 4. Save the configuration and activate FoxyProxy by clicking the icon in your browser
 5. Enable interception in Burp Suite in the "Proxy" tab

+## Proxying HTTPS
+You might encounter an issue when navigating to sites TLS enabled (HTTPS sites), because your browser does not trust the certificate presented by Burp Suite.
+To resolve this issue you have to manually add the PortSwigger CA certificate to your browser:
+1. Download the certificate from [PortSwigger](https://portswigger.net/burp/documentation/desktop/external-browser-config/certificate)
+2. Access your browsers certificate settings
+3. Add/import the certificate to your browser
+4. Enable the option to trust the CA to identify websites

+## XSS with Burp Suite
+1. We try typing `<script>alert("Succ3ssful XSS")</script>` into the "contact email" field of a support form, but it prevents the use of sepical characters not allowed in email addresses
+2. Activate the Burp Suite proxy, enter some email, f.e. "pentester@example.thu" and some text in the text field
+3. The request should be intercepted by the proxy; change the email to the payload `<script>alert("Succ3ssful XSS")</script>` , select it and encode it with `Ctrl+U`
+4. Press "Forward"; it should bypass the client-side filter and the website should display an alert box with the message "Succ3ssful XSS"